Libyan armed faction takes over U.S. Embassy annex in Tripoli

 The North African oil producer appears at risk of splitting or even sliding into civil war as political divisions and fighting among former rebels who helped topple Gaddafi have created uncertainty and chaos.

-(Reporting by Mark Hosenball and Matt Spetalnick; Additional reporting by Ulf Lessing in Cairo; Writing by Matt Spetalnick; Editing by Andrea Ricci and Cynthia Osterman)
+(Additional reporting by Ulf Lessing in Cairo and Andrea Shalal in Washington; Writing by Matt Spetalnick; Editing by Andrea Ricci and Cynthia Osterman)